wojciech-dev/cmsRefactorCode/README.md

 * MYSQL
 * Composer
 * Twig
-* Routing KLEIN.PHPs
+* Routing KLEIN.php
 * HTML/CSS/JS/JQ

-Project is under development.
+Project is under development...

-# has been corrected:
+# Has been corrected:

 - simple controllers that only perform CRUD
 - separating validadation into a separate file